 Title Issued / Compiled Applicable (1) Impact (iv) AASB 1058 Income of Not-for-Profit Entities December 2016 1 January 2019 This standard is likely to have a significant impact on the income recognition for NFP's.
 Key areas for consideration are: - Assets received below fair value; - Transfers received to acquire or construct non-financial assets; - Grants received; - Prepaid rates; - Leases entered into at below market rates; and - Volunteer services.
 Whilst it is not possible to quantify the financial impact (or if it is material) of these key areas until the details of future transactions are known, they will all have application to the City's operations.

-(1) Applicable to reporting periods commencing on or after the given date.

-Adoption of New and Revised Accounting Standards

-During the current year, the City adopted all of the new and revised Australian Accounting Standards and Interpretations which were compiled, became mandatory and which were applicable to its operations.

-Whilst many reflected consequential changes associate with the amendment of existing standards, the only new standard with material application is as follows:

-(i) AASB 2016-4 Amendments to Australian

-Accounting Standards - Recoverable Amount of

-Non-Cash-Generating Specialised Assets of Notfor-Profit Entities

-1 January 2017

-AASB 2016-7 Amendments to Accounting Standards - Deferral of AASB 15 for Not-for-Profit Entities 1 January 2017 a) Goods and services tax (GST)
+Notes: (1) Applicable to reporting periods commencing on c or after the given date. dopti on of New and Revised Accounting Standards the current year, the City adopted all of the new and re ich were applicable to its operations. vised Australian Accounting Sta indards and Interpretatio ns which were compiled, became mandatory Whilst r many reflected consequential changes associate with t he amendment of existing stand lards, the only new stand dard with material application is as follows: (i) AASB 2016-4 Amendments to Australian Accounting Standards - Recoverable Amount of Non-Cash-Generating Specialised Assets of Not- for-Profit Entities 1 January 2017 (ii) AASB 2016-7 Amendments to Accounting Standards - Deferral of AASB 15 for Not-for-Profit Entities 1 January 2017 a) Goods and services tax (GST) Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Taxation Office (ATO).